Micron breaks ground for new Boise fab

-BOISE, Idaho — Micron broke ground on Monday for their new memory fab in Boise, attended by Idaho Gov. Brad Little, Micron President and CEO, Sanjay Mehrotra, and U.S. Secretary of Energy, Jennifer M. Granholm.
+BOISE, Idaho — Micron broke ground on Monday for their new memory fab in Boise, attended by Idaho Gov. Brad Little, Boise Mayor Lauren McLean, Idaho Sen. Jim Risch, Micron President and CEO Sanjay Mehrotra, and U.S. Secretary of Energy Jennifer M. Granholm.

 The facility will be the first new memory-manufacturing fab built in the U.S. in 20 years and will ensure a domestic supply of advanced memory chips required for market segments such as the automotive industry and data centers, Micron said in a news release in early September.

-The two Idaho U.S Senators, James Risch and Mike Crapo, voted "no" on the CHIPS act -- but it passed anyway.
+The two Idaho U.S Senators, Risch and Mike Crapo, in July voted "no" on the legislation that included the CHIPS Act -- but it passed anyway.

+Sen. Risch helped write the initial CHIPS Act in 2020.
+However, other lawmakers added a provision to the legislation authorizing $200 billion for spending.

+Both Sen. Crapo and Sen. Risch called this spending "unrelated" to semiconductors and withdrew their support from the legislation for that reason, despite supporting the original intent of the bill.

 Watch more 'Growing Idaho':